Editor’s note: As of March 2022, the Shop Module is now referred to as the Shop Spotlight. Last updated: March 28, 2022.

-While the Shop Module is a step in better-supporting shopping on Twitter, it also builds upon our efforts around Professional Profiles, which we started introducing earlier this year.
+While the Shop Spotlight is a step in better-supporting shopping on Twitter, it also builds upon our efforts around Professional Profiles, which we started introducing earlier this year.
 With modular components for Professional Profiles, businesses across the globe – from small businesses and legacy brands to creator-founded businesses – will have access to customized profiles with features intended to help drive engagement and business outcomes.

 Stay tuned.
 Though we are in very early explorations, we’re excited about the potential of shopping on Twitter and eager to learn more as we go.